vk1kcm/cli-attend/README.md

 It doesn't have to be members, it literaly can be anything that is line based.
 In our case I'm using a csv file.

+The search field is using the python regexp library, so can be a regular expression, if you're that insane...

 This readme is already larger than the script itself.